 INTRODUCING EDDIE SANDERS

 Eddie Sanders is a world-class Singer/Songwriter/Guitarist from McAlester, Oklahoma.
 Eddie was born into southwest bluegrass royalty, and his father is legendary bluegrass festival and concert promoter, Freddie Sanders.
 The Sanders Family Bluegrass Festival in McAlester was one of the biggest and best bluegrass festivals west of the Mississippi, and one of the favorite venues for bluegrass acts Bill Monroe, The Osborne Brothers, Lewis Family, Jim & Jesse, Ralph Stanley and nearly every major bluegrass act of the last 40 years.
 The McAlester festivals were shaped and guided by his major bluegrass influences: Mac Wiseman, Larry Sparks and The Osborne Brothers.
 He also developed the professionalism that he learned from the best acts in the business, and also learned the power of a song and a love for original material.
 Eddie was also strongly influenced by Merle Haggard and Gene Watson and soon started writing his own songs.
-The 2nd and 3rd paragraphs should tell your story.
-Find an interesting way to explain your musical history without spelling out each step from childhood until now.
-Describe what sets you apart from everyone else, including some of your most attention-grabbing career highlights.

 For many years Eddie Sanders was guitarist and lead vocalist with the widely-acclaimed band, “Signal Mountain”.
 Eddie’s fellow bandmates included: Shawn Camp (IBMA Male Vocalist of the Year, Earls of Leicester); Dennis Crouch (Elton John, Elvis Costello); Billy Joe Foster (Bill Monroe, Ricky Skaggs); Tim Crouch (The Whites, Mike Snider); and southwest bluegrass luminaries Donny Catron; Don McAfee; and The Bonham Brothers, Virgil and Glen!
 One of the finest bluegrass bands of that era to be sure!